The capital of the Bank of Italy is set at €7,500,000,000 in registered shares with a unitary nominal value, established by law, of €25,000.

 Shares may be held by banks and insurance and re-insurance firms, legally registered and with head office in Italy; foundations according to the provisions of Article 27 of Legislative Decree 153/1999; social security institutions and insurance companies and institutions with head office in Italy; and pension funds established according to Article 4(1) of Legislative Decree 252/2005.

-Law 5/2014 set new rules for the Bank of Italy’s capital with the purpose, among other things, of increasing the number of shareholders by establishing a 3 per cent ceiling on the share of capital a single shareholder may hold.
-Any shares in excess of the limit do not carry voting rights and - save for the transition period that will expire at the end of 2016 - the dividends on those shares will be transferred to the Bank’s statutory reserves.
+Law 5/2014 set new rules for the Bank of Italy's capital with the purpose, among other things, of increasing the number of shareholders by establishing a 3 per cent ceiling on the share of capital a single shareholder may hold.
+The 2002 Budget Law (Law 234/2021), approved last December, has, among other things, rewritten Article 4 of Law 5/2014, raising the limit on the Bank of Italy's ownership of share capital from 3 to 5 per cent, in force from 1 January 2022.
+There is no right to vote or any other economic or capital right for any excess shares held; the relative dividends are allocated to the Bank’s statutory reserves.